echocatzh/GFTNN/README.md

 # GFTNN

-Submitted results the ICASSP 2022 AEC-Challenge
+Submitted results of the ICASSP 2022 AEC-Challenge